What our History of Halloween lesson plan includes

 For the activity, students will choose a favorite book or story and create a costume of their favorite character.
 Using the template on the page, they will share details about their character and explain how that character is similar to them.
 If they want, students can dress up in the costume they created.

 The practice worksheet requires students to answer a series of 15 questions.
-These questions all relate to the content pages, so you can choose whether or not students can use the content pages for guidance.
+These questions all relate to the content pages, so students will need to refer to them often for the answers.
 In addition, each question provides which reading tool the question corresponds to, such as text feature, vocabulary, or comprehension.

 Worksheet Answer Keys